grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 # Mock Objects as a testing tool

-Remember the beginning of this book, where I introduced mock objects and said that I lied to you about their true purpose and nature?
-Now that we have a lot more knowledge about the view on object-oriented design, we can truly understand where mocks come from and what thay are for.
+Remember the beginning of this book, where I introduced mock objects and mentioned that I had lied to you about their true purpose and nature?
+Now that we have a lot more knowledge on object-oriented design (at least a specific, opinionated view on it), we can truly understand where mocks come from and what thay are for.

-In this chapter, I will not yet say anything about the role of mock objects in test-driving object-oriented code, just justify their place in the context of testing objects.
+In this chapter, I won't say anything about the role of mock objects in test-driving object-oriented code yet.
+For now, I want to focus on justifying their place in the context of testing objects.

 ## A backing example

-Believe me I tried to write this chapter without leaning on any particular example, but the outcome was so dry and abstract, that I decided it could really use a backing example.
+Believe me I tried to write this chapter without leaning on any particular example, but the outcome was so dry and abstract, that I decided it could really use one.

-So for the needs of this chapter, I will use a single class, called `DataDispatch`, which has the responsibility of sending data to a destination (modeled using a `Destination` interface) which needs to be opened before the sending operation and closed after sending.
-Its design is very naive, but that's the purpose - to not let the example itself get in the way of explaining mock objects.
+So for the needs of this chapter, I will use a single class, called `DataDispatch`, which has the responsibility of sending data to a destination (modeled using a `Destination` interface).
+The `Destination` needs to be opened before the data is sent and closed after.
+Its design is very naive, but that's the purpose - to not let the example itself get in the way of explaining the mechanics of mock objects.

 Anyway, the `DataDispatch` class is defined like this: